caisa864/Task_Manager/README.md

-A simple task manager to add and manage your tasks.
+A simple task manager to add and manage your tasks written in Python.

+Start the app from main_app.py.

-Fully in English
+Fully in English.